Natural Treatment for Crohn’s IBD

 We can help, naturally.
 Get connected and we can talk more!

-Crohn’s disease is a chronic transmural inflammatory disease that usually affects the distal ileum and colon but may occur in any part of the GI tract.
+Crohn’s disease is a chronic inflammatory disease that usually affects the distal ileum and colon but may occur in any part of the GI tract.
 Symptoms include diarrhea and abdominal pain.
 Abscesses, internal and external fistulas, and bowel obstruction may arise.
-Extraintestinal symptoms, particularly arthritis, may occur.
+Systemic (whole body) symptoms, particularly arthritis, may occur.
 Diagnosis is by colonoscopy and barium contrast studies.

 Crohn’s Disease and Ulcerative Colitis Natural Support